 Students are admitted to Emmanuel College without discrimination on the basis of race, color, nationality, creed, or sex, providing they agree to abide by the academic and behavioral standards of Emmanuel College.

 ADMISSION CLASSIFICATIONS

-All applications will be reviewed by the Office of Enrollment Management staff.
+All applications will be reviewed by Admissions staff.
 Acceptance is granted under one of the following classifications.
-Please contact the Office of Enrollment Management if you have any questions about your eligibility to enroll.
+Please contact the Office of Admissions if you have any questions about your eligibility to enroll.